Your Manuscript Will Be Better

 eyes.
 I, too, write creatively—my short stories and creative nonfiction have been published in literary magazines and

-a few of them have won awards (see my Writing page).
-I know that what writers want and need is someone to point out the weakness,
+have won awards (see my Writing page).
+I know that what writers want and need is someone to point out the weakness, find the

 If you’re interested

 in working with me, simply send me an e-mail.
 I’d love to hear about your work!
 Click Here To Send an Email